marcbourlon/TipTap/README.md

 ### Combining gestures in combos

-[1]: Combos are made of list of gestures, simple or complex, happening with a short period of time between them.
+[1]: Combos (as in Street Fighter-like games) are lists of gestures (simple or complex), happening with a short period of time between each.
 A combo is ended by any lack of activity during a period of time longer than this accepted duration for a combo, or by any number of _tips_.
 Examples of combos:
-- double tap
+- double _tap_ then _tip_
-- triple tap
+- triple _tap_
 - double bi-tap: by "bi-tap", I mean tapping two pointers at once
-- double tip followed by swipe: can be a trigger of an action in an application, or a special attack combo in a game
+- double _tip_ followed by _swipe_: can be a trigger of an action in an application, or a special attack combo in a game
 - combinations are almost endless (in fact, no, some decisions had to be taken due to technical constraints, and the uselessness of the related possibilities), mostly limited by the convenience of the combo (let's say that "triple quad-tap followed by bi-tap simultaneously with triple-swipe" wouldn't exactly be a great combo :-D)